Our Additional Programs

 Registration: $375

-This fall, we’re offering a new format of Elementary Spanish, focused on learning through hands-on experiences.
 In this after-school class, children will join Andrea to build, experiment, and create.
 The goal is to provide a natural and immersive environment for language development.
-The class will integrate elements of science, art, craft, and cultural exploration, encouraging creativity and collaboration.
+The class will integrate the elements of science, art, craft, and cultural exploration, encouraging creativity and collaboration.
 It’s a thoughtful space where children engage deeply, and Spanish becomes part of their process and expression.

 Andrea brings over a decade of experience in education, working with children of diverse ages in various roles, including AMI Montessori Guide, Spanish teacher, preschool caregiver, and humanitarian volunteer.
 Growing up in a family of educators, her passion for teaching began early.
 She attended an Italian-founded school, where she gained rich, multicultural experiences that shaped her approach to education.

-During university, Andrea volunteered in underserved communities, creating libraries and workshops for children and mothers.
-After specializing in Europe and working in international banking, she was drawn back to her true calling—education.
-She pursued Montessori pedagogy training and, for the past five years, has taught French and Spanish as an AMI Montessori Guide in elementary education.
+Andrea volunteered in underserved communities during university, creating libraries and workshops for children and mothers.
+After specializing in Europe and working in international banking, she returned to her true calling—education.
+She pursued Montessori pedagogy training and has taught French and Spanish as an AMI Montessori Guide in elementary education for the past five years.
 Passionate about fostering deep connections with children and families, she believes in the transformative power of education to bridge cultures and enrich lives.
 For questions about the class, contact Andrea at abeltran@marinmontessori.org.

 -